VOLUME ONE; ACHROMATIC Sustainable Art

 The material choices were key in trying to differentiate the series of pieces.
 According to a report by Greenpeace, there is an estimated 12.7 million tonnes of plastic that end up in our oceans each year which is affecting entire ecosystems and ocean life.

-The use of jesmonite, an accessible composite material, created adaptability for the shapes, tonal change and texture to represent the degradation of natural coral, and the fact that we were able to embed small shards of recycled plastics into the jesmonite to represent the dramatic effect this man-made product has on the ocean.
+The use of eco resin, created adaptability for the shapes, tonal change and texture to represent the degradation of natural coral.
+We embedded small shards of recycled plastics to represent the dramatic effect this man-made product has on the ocean.

 Creating the logo